opengrowingalliance/specifications/v2.0/recipe/ogsp-recipe-spec-revised.md

 4. **Better Educational Value**: Recipes provide biological context that helps growers understand plant needs
 5. **Simplified Implementation**: Growing systems can interpret recipes according to their specific capabilities

-This revision aligns with the OGSP's guiding principle of "Declarative Over Imperative" and supports the democratization of advanced growing techniques by making recipes more accessible and adaptable.
+This revision aligns with the OGP's guiding principle of "Declarative Over Imperative" and supports the democratization of advanced growing techniques by making recipes more accessible and adaptable.